research-to-startup/research-to-startup.github.io/docs/project.md

 what some of their pain points are, what features they will want.

 #### Milestone 2) Feb 10: Submit your customer interview plan
+* Also by 2/10, all team rosters muust be finalized and have 3-6 team members that are enrolled in the course.

 ### Conduct interviews